StackExchange/stack-blog/_posts/2010-04-29-do-trilogy-sites-need-a-third-place.markdown

 Like meta, you can ignore this aspect of the site entirely.
-It's a seperate area, so there's no noise, and you never have to see it unless you want to.
+It's a separate area, so there's no noise, and you never have to see it unless you want to.